bethlemmons/Programming-Journey/Web Developer Bootcamp/Section 14 JS Basics.md

 	--> var: the old variable keyword works similarly to let. should use let exclusively
 3. [Booleans] : true or false
 4. Variables can change types.
 Can move a number variable to a boolean.
+5. Variable naming rules and conventions for JS:
+		-->no spaces
+		-->can use numbers but can't start with a digit -->case sensitive
+		-->most common to use camel casing
+		-->use descriptive names